InformaticsMatters/virtual-screening/README.md

 ```
 ./gen_candidates.py -i 16-25-1000.smi -o 16-25-candidates.sdf -d molecules/sha256
 ```
-Use the `vs-obabel3` conda environment to run this.
+Use the `im-vs-prep` conda environment to run this.

 Or run with Docker:
 ```